TricksterGuy/nin10kit/README.md

 ### Ubuntu/Debian Based Systems
 #### Installing via apt-get

-These instructions will only work on non EOL'd versions of Ubuntu and derivatives starting with trusty.
+This set of instructions will only work on Ubuntu 16.04 and derivatives.

 Execute these commands:
 ```bash